<u-datalist>

 pnpm add -S @u-elements/u-datalist

-yarn add -S @u-elements/u-datalist
+yarn add @u-elements/u-datalist

 bun add -S @u-elements/u-datalist